lywebdev/driveme/backend/README.md

   ## User Routes

 This file defines the routes for user-related operations.
-It uses Express to create a router and includes middleware for authentication.
+It uses Express to create a index and includes middleware for authentication.

 ### Routes